-Today at Apple's WWDC 2021 event we learned a lot about macOS 12, now formally named macOS Monterey.
-The Mac software update is due out this fall, with a public beta expected in July.
-(The macOS Monterey developer beta is live now.
+At this year's WWDC 2021 event we learned a lot about macOS 12, now formally named macOS Monterey.
+The Mac software update is now available for download, — so you can get an early look at what's new in our macOS 12 Monterey review.

 - iOS 15 release date, beta and all the new iPhone features